TritonDataCenter/node-cueball/README.md

 In these examples, the `input` string is assumed to come from a user cueball does the expected thing when given an IP address or DNS name.

+## Connection interface

+Objects returned by a `constructor` function (such as supplied to the `ConnectionPool` constructor) must obey a subset of the node.js socket interface.
+In particular they must support the following events and methods:

+### `constructor(backend)`

+Parameters:
+ - `backend` -- an Object, with properties:
+   - `key` -- a String, the backend key as supplied via the Resolver interface.
+              Can be used to uniquely identify the backend.
+   - `address` -- a String, address of the backend (IPv4 or IPv6)
+   - `port` -- a Number, TCP or UDP port number

+Returns an object obeying the Connection interface.

+### Event `connect` (required)

+At construction, the connection object must immediately attempt to make a connection to the backend specified by the first argument to the constructor.
+When the connection succeeds, it must emit the event `connect`.
+No arguments are required.

+### Event `error`

+Connection objects may emit `error` at any time in response to a fatal error.
+The connection will be immediately terminated (by calling `.destroy()`) upon the emission of any `error` event.

+The `error` event should be emitted with an Object as the first parameter.
+This is expected to have `Error` on its prototype chain (`obj instanceof Error` should be `true`).

+May also be emitted as `connectError` only in the state before `connect` has been emitted.

+### Event `close` (required)

+Connection objects must emit `close` as the final event they emit after the connection has ended.
+No events may be emitted after `close`.

+### `#ref()` (required)

+Marks the connection as "referenced", meaning that it should keep the Node process running even if no event handlers are registered on it.

+It is generally acceptable for long-lived server processes (which never intend to exit in normal operation) to provide a Connection that implements `ref()` and `unref()` as no-ops.

+### `#unref()` (required)

+Marks the connection as "unreferenced", allowing the Node process to exit if it is the only remaining source of events.

+### `#destroy()` (required)

+Immediately disconnects the connection and proceeds to emit `close`.

+### Event `timeout`

+Optional.
+Equivalent to emitting `error` with a ConnectionTimeoutError as an argument.

+May also be emitted as `connectTimeout` only in the state before `connect` has been emitted.

 ## Errors

 ### `ClaimTimeoutError`